OCR4all/LAREX/README.md

 \<value\>=[enable|disable]

-This feature allows users to load a book from everywhere on the servers drive aswell as to alter the options *websave* and *localsave*.
+This feature allows users to load a book from everywhere on the servers drive aswell as to alter the options *websave*,  *localsave* and *savedir*.

 enable: enable direct request